jroimartin/hitchcock/README.md

 # Hitchcock

-Hitchcock is a libre demo creation tool.
+Hitchcock is a libre 3D experimentation tool.

 ## Dependencies